EMERGING MARKETS-Latam stocks jump on liquidity boost, US data

 The beleaguered U.S. housing market also showed some unexpected cheer as pending home sales surged in October amid low mortgage interest rates.

-Rodriguez said Mexican stocks could extend their rise, helped by a U.S. factory survey and monthly jobs data due on Thursday and Friday, respectively, that should reinforce hopes the United States' economy should avert a recession.
+"With more confidence, people begin to take an attitude that is more risk-on than risk-off," said Jankiel Santos, chief economist of Espirito Santo Investment Bank.
+"It's hard to say if this will sustain an upward trajectory," he added, saying continued highs will depend on more information about the global financial system

+Brazil's central bank is expected to cut its benchmark interest rate to 11 percent from 11.5 percent after the close of markets on Wednesday in a bid to sustain growth in the face of the global crisis.

-Mexico's IPC index jumped 3.14 percent in its sharpest move since August.
-Trading was suspended for over an hour after stocks shot up more than 2.7 percent early in the day.
-The bourse declined to provide an explanation for the halt.
+Mexico's IPC index jumped 2.79 percent, with every stock in the index gaining, though trading was suspended for over an hour early in the Mexico City trading day.
+The bourse declined to provide a reason for the halt.

-Mexico, which sends 80 percent of its exports to the United States, is particularly sensitive to developments in the world's largest economy.
+Mexico, which sends 80 percent of its exports to the United States, is particularly sensitive to developments in the U.S. economy.

-Mexican broadcaster Grupo Televisa led gains, rising 7.95 percent, followed by retailer Wal-Mart de Mexico , up 3.91 percent.
+America Movil , the telecommunications firm controlled by Mexican billionaire Carlos Slim, led stocks higher, gaining 1.73 percent, while retailer Wal-Mart Mexico gained 3.27 percent.

-Brazil's benchmark Bovespa stock index jumped 2.85 percent for its largest rise since late October.
-Heavyweight oil company Petrobras gained 2.99 percent and Itau Unibanco , Brazil's largest private-sector bank, rose 5.98 percent.

-Brazilian stocks have been getting some support from anticipation the central bank would cut interest rates.
-After local markets closed on Wednesday, the central bank slashed the country's key rate to 11 percent from 11.5 percent, betting Europe's debt crisis and a weak global economy will stymie inflation pressures.

-Chile's IPSA index rose 2.55 percent, led by the the banking sector with Banco de Chile up 4.57 percent and Santander Chile up 3.91 percent.
+Chile's IPSA index rose 3.23 percent, led by retailer Falabella , up 3.15 percent, and conglomerate Copec , which gained 3.29 percent.

-Minutes from Chile's central bank also showed a 25 basis point rate cut being weighed during its November policy meeting.